Global offices Careers

 Written by Paul Glatzhofer, VP of Talent Solutions

-Most employers and hiring managers have conducted interviews for years and believe that they are doing so effectively.
-The truth is that many are not.
-Over fifty years of research demonstrates that pleasant and articulate candidates score well in traditional interviews – even if they are a poor fit for the job.
-It is critical that organizations learn how to conduct accurate, efficient, and legally defensible interviews.
+Most employers and hiring managers have conducted interviews for years and believe in their effectiveness.
+However, many are not using them well.
+Over fifty years of research shows that pleasant and articulate candidates often score high in traditional interviews, even if they’re a poor fit for the job.
+This highlights the importance of interviews; it’s critical for organizations to learn how to conduct accurate, efficient, and legally defensible interviews.

 The power of past behavioral interview questions for informed candidate assessment